Stratospheric plane begins test flights

 “Before Solar Impulse I never thought about solar projects.
 But when Bertrand launched Solar Impulse in 2003 it gave me this passion for solar energy and solar adventure,” he declared.

 It has been a personal and professional transformation for Domjan, who used to work as a mechanic, paramedic and mountain guide.
 He now spends his time exploring and promoting clean technologies.
 In 2003, he covered the roof of his parents' house in solar panels and founded a solar-powered web-hosting company.
-In 2012 he completed the first circumnavigation of the globe in a solar-powered boat PlanetSolarexternal link.
+In 2012 he completed the first circumnavigation of the globe in a solar-powered boat PlanetSolar.

 The Solar Impulse project has taught him important lessons for his own adventure.